syncfusion-content/java-file-format-docs/java-file-formats/word-library/overview.md

 * Microsoft Word 2016
 * Microsoft Word 2019

-T> Sometimes a Java application may throw an error “Java.Lang.OutOfMemoryError”.
-Usually, this occurs due to insufficient RAM heap space to allocate an object in the Java heap.
+T> Sometimes a Java application may throw an error like this "Java.Lang.OutOfMemoryError."
+Usually, this error occurs due to insufficient RAM heap space to allocate an object in the Java heap.
 To avoid this kind of problem, we suggest [increasing the JVM heap size](https://docs.oracle.com/cd/E29587_01/PlatformServices.60x/ps_rel_discovery/src/crd_advanced_jvm_heap.html).